FairwindsOps/nova/docs/usage.md

       --wide                              Output chart name and namespace
 ```

+## Referencing Private Registries

+If you would like to use nova to find outdated releases from charts in private helm repositories, please use the `--url` flag to point to that registry.
+Any authentication should be already configured in your local `helm repo` settings.
+Additionally, you may want to set `--poll-artifacthub=false` if there are no releases from public repositories that you wish to find.

 ## Generate Config

 If you would like to generate a config file with all of the defaults for Nova, you can do that: